funlw65/funlw65.github.io/README.md

 #### C libraries for AVR

-* [atmega-clib](http://funlw65.github.io/atmega-clib) - it comes as Eclipse projects
+* [atmega-clib](http://funlw65.github.io/atmega-clib) - it comes as a collection of Eclipse projects

 #### C libraries for PIC